 IQ tests have been around for far longer than you may realize.
 These tests are not the same as aptitude tests.
 Here I want to show you how IQ tests measure intelligence and not cleverness.
 There is a difference between those two subjects.
 Here you will learn the difference between the two and how knowing your IQ can be a great help in finding work...

 IQ stands for Intelligence Quotient.
 That is just a different way of saying ‘level of intelligence.’
 Your IQ is a reflection of your level of intelligence when compared to your peers.
-Being clever often means having the ability to remember things.
-Being intelligent means you are able to use your existing knowledge to work out the answer to an unknown situation.
+Being smart often means having the ability to remember things.
+Being intelligent means, you can use your existing knowledge to work out the answer to an unknown situation.

 In 1915 two French psychologists, Binet and Simon developed what became known as the Binet-Simon test of intelligence.
-This was originally verbally orientated and was intended to measure lack of intelligence in retarded people rather than heightened intelligence.
+This test was initially verbal skills orientated and intended to measure mental weaknesses in developmentally disabled people rather than measuring intelligence.
 In 1916 Lewis Terman, an American psychologist, produced the Stanford-Binet-Simon scale of intelligence.
-It was so named as Terman was based at Stanford University at the time.
+It was so named as Terman was at Stanford University at the time.

-This scale was used for many years afterwards as little more was investigated about IQ tests and their potential.
-Eventually more emphasis was spent on learning about intelligence than actually testing it.
-It was not until intelligence was more clearly defined that any new specific IQ tests were created.
+This scale remained in use for long, but very little was done to go deep into the IQ tests and their potential.
+Eventually, more emphasis stated to put on learning about intelligence than actually testing it.
+It was not until various intelligence capabilities were defined that helped different psychologists to build modern-day IQ tests.

-One thing about IQ tests is that there is no one specific test.
-However the skills being tested remain the same.
+One thing about IQ tests is that they are available in dozens styles and patterns.
+However, they measure almost the same skills in different ways.
 Quantitative reasoning includes the ability to grasp the meaning of numerical symbols.
-An important aspect about IQ tests is the measurement of reading and writing ability, as that does play a big part in intelligence levels.
-Both long-term and short-term memory capabilities are also evaluated.
+An essential aspect of IQ tests is the measurement of reading and writing abilities, as they do play a significant role in intelligence levels.
+These IQ tests take into account both long-term and short-term memories.

-Visual and auditory processes are also a critical part of human intelligence, Of course the thing about IQ tests is that they are written and have no sound elements.
-However, clearly visual capabilities can play a very important role.
-This can be both in problems involving spatial awareness as well as problems involving pattern recognition.
+Visual and auditory processes are also a critical part of human intelligence.
+However, all IQ tests are available in written forms.
+They don't include sound elements.
+Your visual capabilities can help you resolve problems involving spatial reasoning and pattern recognition.

-Where intelligence is concerned, processing speed and speed of thought are important.
-Interestingly, this is another area of intelligence that is not taken in to account as the thing about IQ tests is that there is no time limit.
+Where intelligence is concerned, processing speed and speed of thought are essential.
+Interestingly, this is another area of the brain that is not taken in to account as the thing about IQ tests is that there is no time limit.
 However, now you have an idea of what is involved in trying to assess levels of intelligence.

-It is probably too logical a statement, but if IQ tests weren’t important, they wouldn’t exist.
-The reasons why they exist are many-fold.
-At a young age, having your IQ assessed can help with plans for your future education.
-Because anyone from 2 – 102 can have an IQ and because IQ’s take age in to account, it is never too soon to have yours assessed.
+It is probably too logical a statement, but if IQ tests weren’t relevant, they wouldn’t exist.
+The reasons why do they exist are many-fold.
+At a young age, having your IQ assessed can help you with plans for your future education.
+Because anyone from 2 – 102 can have an IQ and because IQ’s take age into account, it is never too soon to have yours assessed.